 - Ensure all access gates are open for the vet to enter your yard and please open and close all gates for the vet whilst they are on the yard so they can avoid common touch points.

 - We ask that there is only one handler per horse at all times.
 If there are any other people at the yard during a visit, please ensure they are aware to stay at least 10 metres away from the vet at all times.

 - Please ensure there are no loose dogs on the yard as they can transfer the virus from one person to another.

 - All dental procedures will be done under sedation to allow social distancing to be maintained.
 For other instances where examination or treatment is difficult to complete whilst maintaining social distancing, sedation may need to be used.
 If you are not in agreement with this at the time, we may need to postpone until COVID-19 is no longer a risk.

-- Our vets will not undertake any additional tasks other than those already booked in.
-Any additional tasks will need to be booked through the office prior to the visit.
+- We are trying to minimise our vets taking on any additional tasks other than those already booked in.
+We would appreciate clients doing their best to book in any additional requests through the office prior to the visit.

-You can download our COVID-19 Protocols PDF at the bottom of this page.
+You can download our COVID-19 Protocols PDF here.